MAKING OUR VOICES RING OUT!

 The initiative operates across 30 Southern countries where advancing women’s rights is vital and focuses particularly on the specific needs of smaller organisations that have difficulty accessing funding.
 We aim to provide feminist organisations on the ground with financial resources, but also support their capacity to structure themselves, develop their technical skills and assist in the implementation of joint advocacy activities.
 Non-competitive calls for expressions of interest between organisations, diversity of profiles, cooperation between members and networking: feminist principles permeate the whole initiative.

-is the number of grants awarded to feminist organizations
+the number of grants awarded to feminist organizations

-this is the total amount of grants awarded to date
+the total amount of grants awarded to date

-this is the number of countries in which projects are funded
+the number of countries in which projects are funded

-The blog
+the blog

 Women cannot be protected with shrinking budgets